parthshukla/rbac-laravel/README.md

 }
 ```
 ### <a name="update-permission">Update permission Details</a>
-This api end point will be used for updating an existing  role.
+This api end point will be used for updating an existing permission.
 - id is the unique id of the permission to be updated
 ###### API End Point: /api/permissions/{id}
 ###### Request Type: PUT